+That said, photos can still be overwhelming simply because we take so many.
 Don’t get bogged down by the sheer volume of pictures on your devices.
 You took them because you want to remember and relive these great times, so here are some helps and hints to do just that.

 1. Delete pics as you go.

 DON’T let all those pictures build up from the entire trip.
 Each day (maybe while relaxing right before bed, or perhaps while you’re waiting in line at an amusement park or basking in the sun at the beach), scroll through the shots from your day and delete, delete, delete!
 Delete duplicates.
 Delete blurry shots.
 When you take several of the exact same scene (I often do this), delete all but the best ONE (or two, if there’s a really compelling reason!).
 This takes just a few minutes if you stay on top of it every day, and you will be so glad you did!
 Trust me, those few minutes each day are well spent to prevent an overload of hundreds to go through when you return home.